SeaseLtd/learning-to-rank-spotify/README.md

 part4 - https://sease.io/2021/05/a-learning-to-rank-project-on-a-daily-song-ranking-problem-part-4.html

-For simplicity, the code for each specific blog post can be found in the namesake folder
+For simplicity, the code has been divided into 4 parts based on the topic of each blog post and can be found in the namesake folders.
+However, each file can be adapted and reused depending on the purpose.